Dream of:07 November 1982 "Having My Chips"

 Mitchell walked over to the jury box and said, "Now friends, I want to say something about one of Haim's questions."

-McSwain stopped Mitchell and told him his walking up to the jurors and calling them friends was obnoxious.
+McSwain stopped Mitchell and told him that his walking up to the jurors and calling them friends was obnoxious.

 Someone else chimed in and hollered, "Yea, vote now!"